mileswhen/GNN_bandits/README.md

   * `gnn.py` defines GNN model and methods for computing the empirical G-NTK
   * `ucb.py` defines acquisition function
   * `gp.py` defines classes for computing gaussian process posterior using G-NTK
-  * `bandit.py` perform the GNN-UCB algorithm as described in the paper, example run `python bandit.py`
+  * `bandit.py` perform the GNN-UCB algorithm as described in the paper
   * `utils.py` helper data classes and misc.
 * `notebooks/`
   * `GNN_bandits.ipynb` experimental notebook with visualizations